chef-cookbooks/runit/README.md

 Description
 ===========

-Installs runit and provides `runit_service` definition for managing new services under runit.
+Installs runit and provides the `runit_service` LWRP for managing new services under runit.

 This cookbook does not use runit to replace system init, nor are there